AMID Logo E-BAY Logo

 IF OUR INVOICE IS NOT RECEIVED IN A FEW WORKING DAYS AFTER THE ETD (ESTIMATED TIME OF DEPARTURE), THEN DO NOT HESITATE TO CONTACT US TO CLARIFY.

-If our invoice is not paid within a few days of its issue, we may email a few reminders.
-If our invoice is still unpaid after the final reminder, we will consider the shipment risky.
+If our invoice is not paid within a few days of its issuance, we may send a few reminders via email.
+If our invoice remains unpaid after the final reminder, we will consider the shipment to be at risk.
 The late payment fee will apply.
-The fee is 3% per day on the total due in the invoice / US$200 minimum, whichever is greater.
+The fee is 3% per day on the total due in the invoice, or US$200, whichever is greater.

 If not paid within 10 (ten) calendar days after the late fee is applied, we may cancel express release.
 As a result of the express release cancellation, the consignee will not be able to recover their goods at the destination unless they receive from us a set of original bills of lading.
-Expedited mail with the set of originals costs US$200 on top of other charges related to issuing the set of originals.
-We will NOT take any responsibility for any storage, demurrage, or additional charges connected to the cargo release delays.
-We will NOT accept any responsibility for any costs related to any delay at any point on its way to the place of release.
+Expedited mail with the set of originals costs an additional US$200, in addition to other charges related to issuing the set of originals.
+We will not assume any responsibility for storage, demurrage, or extra charges resulting from freight release delays.
+We will not accept any responsibility for any costs related to any delay at any point during transit to the place of release.
 Cargo insurance, if initially requested, will be canceled, and the paid insurance premiums will apply toward the penalties.

 Disputing an invoice does not extend the payment due.
 All disputing correspondence must be written in email and kept as evidence of the dispute.
 We do not discuss invoices over the phone.

-If not paid within 30 days of arrival at the destination, the shipment may be considered abandoned, i.e., requested to be destroyed or re-consigned and repossessed and sold on the action to cover expenses related to the freight, storage, demurrage, etc. charges.
-U.S. and destination country's security officials will be notified, and additional fines will be levied.
+If not paid within 30 days of arrival at the destination, the shipment may be considered abandoned.
+It will then be requested to be destroyed or re-consigned, and the consignee may be held responsible for covering expenses related to freight, storage, demurrage, and other charges.
+U.S. and destination countries' security officials will be notified, and additional fines will be levied.

 UNLESS OUR INVOICE IS PAID, WE WILL NOT BE ABLE TO ASSIST THE SHIPPER, CONSIGNEE, OR ANY THIRD PARTY RELATED TO THE SHIPMENT WITH ANY ISSUES.